mca91/ITEWR_DC_Course/chapter7.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:3370d4087a
 ## Economic Growth VII

 Have a look at the estimated regression functions.
-Why is the regression function that was estimated using the dataset including Malta steeper than in the regression function that excludes Malta?
+Why is the regression function that was estimated using the dataset including Malta steeper than the regression function that excludes Malta?

 *** =instructions